rlktradewright/tradebuild-platform/src/Docs/TradeBuild/readme.txt

 Appendix A  TradeBuild Version History
 ======================================

+Version 2.6.0.16  Released ??
+May 2007

+	NB: this version is not binary compatible with previous versions.
+All client applications will need to be recompiled.

+	Enhancement: the TradeWright Interval Timer Utilities Version 2 component has been enhanced to make more efficient use of Windows Multimedia Timers, which are limited to 16 per process.
+As a result IntervalTimer objects are not quite as accurate as before because they are now implemented on top of the timerlist mechanism which has additional overheads.
+Applications that need accuracy better than about 5 milliseconds should use the new BaseIntervalTimer object instead (which uses a dedicated timer).

+	Enhancement: the global AddStudyLibrary method (in the TradeWright Study Utilities v2.6 component) has a new signature.
+This change is necessary to ensure that the component can store the correct information about configured study libraries in the configuration file.

+	Enhancement: the add method in the ServiceProviders class has a different signature.
+This reflects that fact that parameters to service provider objects are now passed in the form of a Parameters2.parameters object, rather than being set directly.
+This change is necessary to ensure that TradeBuild can store the correct information about configured service providers in the configuration file.

+	Enhancement: a new component, TradeWright TradeBuild Trading Data Objects, provides access to the TradeBuild database.

+	Enhancement: a new component, TradeWright Configuration Utilities, provides mechanisms for storing application configuration data in XML configuration files.

+Version 2.5.1.15  Released 13 April 2007

+	NB: this version is not binary compatible with previous versions.
+All client applications will need to be recompiled.

+	Enhancement: the TradeBuildUI component contains two new ActiveX controls, the TimeframeSelector and the TimeframeSpecifier controls.
+	The TimeframeSelector control is essentially a combo box with a list of predefined timeframes.
+It also includes a Custom entry: selecting this displays a dialog that allows a timeframe of any length to be specified (this dialog uses the TimeframeSpecifier control), and this timeframe is also added to the list in the TimeframeSelector control.

+	Enhancement: a Constant Momentum Bars study has been added to the Common Studies Library.

+	Enhancement: a Constant Volume Bars study has been added to the Common Studies Library.

+	Enhancement: a Total Volume value has been added to the Constant Time Bars study.

+	Enhancement: the Study Tester now analyses the test data to attempt to determine the minimum tick size, and includes this in the relevant field on the form.
+If the value is incorrect, the user can simply change it.

+	Bug fix: the BarEndTime function returned an incorrect value for a multi-day bar that spanned a weekend.

+	Bug fix: the ContractSpecBuilder control sometimes incorrectly raised a NotReady event.

+	Bug fix: accumulated volume was not reset to 0 at session start.

+	Bug fix: volume was not calculated properly for a Constant Time Bars study based on another Constant Time Bars study with a different timeframe.

+	Bug fix: certain error conditions in the IB service provider prevented further use of that service provider in the program run.

+Version 2.5.0.12  Released 29 March 2007

+	Bug fix: the Study Tester failed to load custom study libraries.

+	Bug fix: some study values displayed in the wrong chart region.

 Version 2.5.0.10  Released 28 March 2007

 	This version is the result of a major restructuring of the various